La-Silla-Vacia/lsv-interactive/prototype/README.md

 ##Installation and setup

-Clone the repository anywhere you want it
+Clone the repository anywhere you want it (if you didn't create it in the first place with the `time-interactive` CLI).

 	git clone git@git.time-sandbox.com:timelabs/<%= interactive_id %>.git